 What’s one trend that really excites you?

-What is one habit of yours that makes you more productive as a leader?
+What is one habit of yours that makes you more productive as an entrepreneur?

-As a CEO, what is the one thing you do over and over and recommend everyone else do?
+As an entrepreneur, what is the one thing you do over and over and recommend everyone else do?

 What is one strategy that has helped you grow your business?